| LCBO

 Prospective Students

-Students who self-identify as a woman from a diverse background currently under-represented in the beverage alcohol industry will be eligible to apply for Spirit of Inclusion Initiative scholarships, bursaries, and programming.
-Examples include but not limited to: Black women, Indigenous women, Women of Colour, women with disabilities, first generation Canadians, 2SLGBTQ+, non-binary gender.
+• You self-identify as a woman or non-binary individual from a diverse background currently under-represented in the beverage alcohol industry.
+Examples include but not limited to:

 and continuing education website